Is the Wimbledon tournament a good place to propose?

 Debenture bars, restaurants and lounges

-If you have Wimbledon Debenture Tickets, you could propose in one of the exclusive Debenture Ticket holder bars, restaurants and lounges, including the famous Champions’ Room and Courtside Restaurant.
+If you have Wimbledon debenture tickets, you could propose in one of the exclusive debenture ticket holder bars, restaurants and lounges, including the famous Champions’ Room and Courtside Restaurant.

 A proposal over an sumptuous lunch at Wimbledon, might be the most practical setting for a traditional proposal, without sacrificing any of the romance of the venue.
-You will, however, need to make a reservation for some of the Debenture restaurants.
+You will, however, need to make a reservation for some of the debenture restaurants.
 Reservations open in May and are booked up quickly.

 The Champions' Room is so popular that reservations are now assigned by ballot.